 Funny Side Story: Starting when I was about 10 years old, making sauce was my job on Sundays either for a white sauce, cheese sauce or gravy.
 Mother would tell me, 'only two rules, Tracy, keep stirring and no lumps'!

-Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
-However, I typically add vegan cheese on each piece of lasagna!
+- Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
+However, I typically add vegan mozzarella on top!

 Assembling the Lasagna